 The meeting will be in-person and members of the public are welcome to attend.
 We also plan to offer live public access to the meeting through a Zoom webinar.
 Members of the public who are interested in attending remotely should send an email to MTPO@KingsportTN.gov to request the log in information for the meeting.
-In order to allow time to respond, your request must be received by 12:00 pm on May 12, 2021.
-This will be our first attempt at a hybrid meeting so please bear with us if there are any technical difficulties.
+In order to allow time to respond, your request must be received by 12:00 pm on August 4, 2021.
+This will be our first attempt at a hybrid meeting in our new location so please bear with us if there are any technical difficulties.